nwxio/mcp-search/README.md

-# MCP Internet Search Server
+# MCP Internet Search / DeepSearch

 `searchnx` is a FastAPI-based search service with two production-style pipelines: